fastjs-team/core/README.md

 ## Description

-@fastjs-next/core is a useful, lightweight JavaScript library for any types of project.
+Fastjs is a useful, lightweight JavaScript library for any types of project.

 It is designed to be easy to use.
 Fastjs can be with any framework or just pure JavaScript.